moby/moby/docs/sources/reference/commandline/cli.md

 > on the Host system.
 The context is limited to the current directory (and its
 > children) for security reasons, and to ensure repeatable builds on remote
 > Docker hosts.
 This is also the reason why `ADD ../file` will not work.

+`docker build` has a `--cgroup-parent` option that causes the containers used in the build to be run with this option.

 ## commit